Dark-Elektron/CavityDesignHub/README.md

 Overview
 =======

-This is the introduction file and I have to write somethign at some point in time here Now, this software is used to for conducting analysis on accelerating cavities.
-Eigenmode analysis, wakefield analysis, multipacting analysis and general post-processing.
+This repository contains Python codes for conducting analysis on accelerating cavities.
+Eigenmode analysis, wakefield analysis, and general post-processing.

 Each module performs a different operation.
 The analysis that are currently supported in this module are eigenmode analysis, wakefield analysis,